Optimizing the Shape of a Horn

 Application ID: 4353

 This model shows how to apply boundary shape optimization to an axisymmetric horn.
-For the sake of simplicity, the far-field sound pressure level is maximized for a single frequency and in a single direction.
-The focus is on the optimization procedure, which involves parametrization of the geometry, choice of objective function and optimization solver settings.
+For the sake of simplicity, the far-field sound pressure level is maximized for a narrow frequency band and in a single direction.
+The focus is on the optimization procedure, which involves choice of objective function, and optimization solver settings.

 The results from this analysis shows that by changing the shape of the horn within the limits of the selected parametrization, the on-axis sound pressure level can be raised by about 1 dB compared to the simple cone.
 The optimal shape with respect to on-axis SPL however leads to deep undesirable minima in other directions.

 This model example illustrates applications of this type that would nominally be built using the following products: